GitHub Actions for content exchange

 What if I already had translation files in my main branch?

-1. If it finds that tag, it means the initial upload has already happened, and the action will stop.
+1. If the tag exists, it means the initial upload has already occurred, and the action will exit without uploading anything.

-2. If it doesn’t find that tag, the action will upload all your translation files for the base language to Lokalise.
-After that, the action creates a lokalise-upload-complete tag to show that the initial setup is done.
-It’s recommended to pull this tag into your local repository by running git pull to make sure your local copy is up to date.
+2. If the tag is missing, the action will upload all translation files for the base language to Lokalise.
+After completing the upload, it creates the lokalise-upload-complete tag to indicate that the initial setup is finished.

 Editing translations on Lokalise